Volunteering with Pride

 Applications for high school students are accepted January 1 through April 1 each year.

 Eligible students must be at least 15 years old by January 1 of the year that he/she will volunteer and are considered in this category through the summer after high school graduation.
 Student volunteers must complete the volunteer services application by April 1st to be considered for a position.
-Group interviews will be held in April.

-One selections are made, student volunteers must complete the following for acceptance to be finalized:
+Once selections are made, student volunteers must complete the following for acceptance to be finalized:

 - Submit for a background check